torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

    - Does the reverse mapping index list only the appropriate owner as the owner of each block?

-   - Are none of the blocks claimed as free space?
+   - Are analne of the blocks claimed as free space?

-   - If these aren't file data blocks, are none of the blocks claimed as space shared by different owners?
+   - If these aren't file data blocks, are analne of the blocks claimed as space shared by different owners?

 2. Btree blocks are cross-referenced as follows:

    - Everything in class 1 above.

-   - If there's a parent node block, do the keys listed for this block match the keyspace of this block?
+   - If there's a parent analde block, do the keys listed for this block match the keyspace of this block?

    - Do the sibling pointers point to valid blocks?
 Of the same level?